chiru141/chiru141.github.io/_posts/2026-04-24-calm-building.md

 Slow days, taking time to read, think, converse and build is worth more than always trying to be on the treadmill (trying to run) cause that leads to a truly unique breakthrough.

 I understand that's not always the goal.
 I am talking about the ideal state above; but we all know - Most of the times, there are other priorities, a need to win (rather than a desire) and earn a living which makes it all urgent because if one is not urgent, there's probably no earning or living.
-(Well, starting to believe pie gets bigger, something is there for everyone, a lot of problems to solve, but basically doing it until you have the energy, until you are relevant makes it all urgent); but living entire lives in that state of vibration is something I am unsure about.
+(Well, starting to believe pie gets bigger, something is there for everyone, a lot of problems to solve, but basically doing it until you have the energy, until you are relevant makes it all urgent); but living entire lives in that state of hysteria is something I am unsure about.

 So, be urgent when you need to be but also understand that there is profound wisdom in the occasional delay.
-As the poet says, *Kabhi kabhi train chutna bhi acha hai, shayad kisi ka milna likha ho*(Sometimes missing the train is good; perhaps a chance meeting was written in the stars).
+As the poet says, *Kabhi kabhi train chutna bhi acha hai, shayad kisi ka milna likha ho* (Sometimes missing the train is good; perhaps a chance meeting was written in the stars).